Sarah Ashton-Cirillo

-1977–2019: Early life, Syrian refugee crisis, and gender transition
+Early life, Syrian refugee crisis, and gender transition (1977–2019)

 Ashton-Cirillo was born on 9 July 1977 in North Florida; she previously had the surname Cirillo.
-According to her byline with the Independent, she has lived in Las Vegas since 2004; according to the Current she "established residency [there] in 2016 to be closer to" her ex-wife and child.
+According to her byline with The Nevada Independent, she has lived in Las Vegas since 2004; according to the Nevada Current she "established residency [there] in 2016 to be closer to" her ex-wife and child.
 In this phase of her life, she worked as a real estate analyst, a poker player, and the communications director at a healthcare company.

-In 2015, prior to her gender transition, Ashton-Cirillo went to Syrian refugee camps in Turkey to report on the refugee crisis, having been afraid to enter Syria itself.
+In 2015, before her gender transition, Ashton-Cirillo went to Syrian refugee camps in Turkey to report on the refugee crisis, having been afraid to enter Syria itself.
 She wrote a book about the experience, Along the Tracks of Tears, but was unhappy with its quality, having been preoccupied with concerns about whether the people she traveled with would have accepted her if they knew she was a trans woman.

 Ashton-Cirillo started taking feminizing hormones "on and off" in 2018, before deciding to transition in May 2019 after what she described as a "35-year wait to embrace myself".
 She later said that she would have died if she had not transitioned.
 Her transition has included gender-affirming surgery and hair regrowth.
-She rushed to finish Fair.
+She was writing Fair.
 Right.
 Just. as she was coming to terms with her gender identity, and rushed to finish it for fear that she would kill herself.
 After beginning her transition, she removed both the novel and Along the Tracks of Tears from circulation, explaining:I realized in hindsight that I hated myself and wasn't true to myself as a writer.
 A lot of what was going through my mind, especially in the refugee book, was, "What would these people say if I was trans?
 What would they do?"
 I felt like a liar because I wasn't living authentically.

-2020–2022: Nevada politics
+Nevada politics

 Ashton-Cirillo described herself as a progressive activist and leftist libertarian when she was active in Nevada politics, and has since referred to herself as a "recovering political operative"; she has been described in The Washington Post and The Nevada Independent as a liberal activist and in the Las Vegas Review-Journal as "unapologetically left-leaning".
 She was a registered member of the Democratic Party as of February 2022.